joshgillies/zi/README.md

 Whilst the latter isn't unreasonable it's far from practical or sustainable.
 An exported asset tree can potentially consist of hundreds of interwoven typically synchronous operations, resulting in a less than performant import process.
-As a result the import tool typically goes unused.
+As a result the import tool typically gets overlooked as a tool for automation and even maintinence of Squiz Matrix implementations.

 ### Goals

+ - Unlock the true potential behind the "[Import Assets from XML Tool]".
- - Provide programatic API for generating asset import.xml manifests
+ - Provide programatic API for generating asset import.xml manifests.
- - Optimise import.xml manifests by batching various operations
+ - Optimise import.xml manifests by batching various operations.
+ - Parse exported asset trees for local replication, thus enabling development outside of Matrix!
+ - Investigate alternate uses for the "[Import Assets from XML Tool]". eg. update assets from XML!

 ## License